← Back to Blog

 Frequently Asked Questions

-How do I write objectives for lessons that are primarily discussion-based?
+How do I write objectives for affective or social-emotional goals?

 Get weekly lesson planning tips + 3 free tools